boltlabs-inc/zip-spec/zip-bolt-support.rst

 -------------
 The funding transaction is by default funded by only one participant, the customer.

-This transaction has 2 shielded inputs (but can be up to some N) and 1 output to a P2SH address (to a 2-of-2 multi-sig address) with a the merchant public key.
+This transaction has 2 shielded inputs (but can be up to some N) and 1 output to a P2SH address (to a 2-of-2 multi-sig address) with the merchant public key.
 Note that the customer can specify as many shielded inputs to fund the channel sufficiently (limited only by the overall transaction size).

 * ``lock_time``: 0
 * ``nExpiryHeight``: 0